 In addition to its essential maintenance functions, Cardiff 131 – in common with other works cars – was frequently used as a driver training vehicle since passenger tramcars were too valuable and often too heavily utilised to be deployed for this purpose.
 It was last seen in use in May 1949.

-But it was to have a happier fate than the passenger cars.
-At the end of the Cardiff tramways enthusiasts enquired whether one of these trams together with the water car might be preserved, only to be told that they had all been sold for scrap already.
+But it was to have a happier fate than the remaining Cardiff passenger cars.
+At the end of the Cardiff tramways enthusiasts enquired whether one of these trams together with the water car might be preserved, only to be told that all the passenger cars been sold for scrap already.
 However the little water car had fortuitously been overlooked, possibly because, in the absence of a number, it was omitted from the inventory of tramcars that were destined for the scrapyard.

 Following its ‘notice to quit’, the tramcar then led a somewhat nomadic existence, spending time in a Cardiff heavy haulage contractor’s yard (until 27th October 1952) and a Gloucester timber yard where it spent the next 6.5 years.
 While there, its ownership was transferred to the newly formed Tramway Museum Society in 1955.
 Eventually, however, 131 acquired the distinction of being the first tramcar to arrive at the Crich site in May 1959, shortly after its acquisition by the TMS a few months earlier.

 Sadly, there was little room for sentiment in those early days as recently rescued tramcars from around the country quickly began jostling for the limited depot space and workshop attention.
 So it was that Cardiff 131 was placed in the museum’s off-site storage facility in May 1971, an unfortunate fate for the only surviving purpose-built water car in Britain.